anchore/example-configs/ironbank-compose/README.md

 This repository contains an example docker-compose configuration that works with the identified version(s) of Anchore Enterprise images from IronBank.

-This compose file is configured for use with Anchore Enterprise 4.0.0.
+This compose file is configured for use with Anchore Enterprise 4.0.1

+NOTE: For version 4.0.1 there is NOT a enterprise:4.0.1, only 4.0.0.
+Moving forward enterprise and enterprise ui versions will typically remain in step.

 ##### Prerequisites
 This example assumes you have the following: